ericscheffler/bicep-registry-modules/avm/ptn/network/virtual-wan/README.md

 - Required: Yes
 - Type: bool

-### Parameter: `virtualHubParameters.secureHubParameters.additionalPublicIpConfigurationResourceIds`

-Additional public IP configuration resource IDs.

-- Required: No
-- Type: array

 ### Parameter: `virtualHubParameters.secureHubParameters.azureFirewallName`

 Name of the Azure Firewall.
+Required when deploySecureHub is true.

 - Required: No
 - Type: string

 ### Parameter: `virtualHubParameters.secureHubParameters.azureFirewallPublicIPCount`

 Number of public IPs for the Azure Firewall (1-100).
+Required when deploySecureHub is true.

 - Required: No
 - Type: int